MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

    `sudo insmod /lib/modules/$(uname -r)/updates/dkms/akvcam.ko`

 3. run the facecam program:
-   `python3 src/main.py --cartoonize -w /dev/video1 -v /dev/video3`
+   `python3 src/main.py -w /dev/video1 -v /dev/video3`
-   Remove `-cartoonize` to apply artistic style transfer.
    -w is the path to the real webcam device (you might have to adapt this one).
    -v is the path to the virtual akvcam output device.
    use --help to see further options.